nervosnetwork/ckb/rpc/README.md

 #### Fields

-`SyncState` is a JSON object with following fields.
+`SyncState` is a JSON object with the following fields.

 *   `ibd`: `boolean` - Whether the local node is in IBD, Initial Block Download.

     When a node starts and its chain tip timestamp is far behind the wall clock, it will enter the IBD until it catches up the synchronization.

-    During IBD, the local node only synchronize the chain with one selected remote node and stop responding most P2P requests.
+    During IBD, the local node only synchronizes the chain with one selected remote node and stops responding to most P2P requests.

-*   `best_known_block_number`: [`BlockNumber`](#type-blocknumber) - This is best known block number observed by the local node from the P2P network.
+*   `best_known_block_number`: [`BlockNumber`](#type-blocknumber) - This is the best known block number observed by the local node from the P2P network.

     The best here means that the block leads a chain which has the best known accumulated difficulty.